mattions/neuronvisio/docs/index.rst

 Code
 ----

-You can browse the `source code`_ online.
-If you find a bug please submit it to the `tracker`_.
+You can browse the `source code`_ online or if you find a bug please submit it to the `tracker`_.

 .. _source code:  http://github.com/mattions/neuronvisio